cassiechew/rss-reader-fetcher/README.md

 - TypeORM
 - Type-Graphql

-## Functionality
+## Features
-For a full list of functionality please checkout the [rss-reader](https://github.com/ryanchew3/rss-reader) repo.
+For a full list of features please checkout the [rss-reader](https://github.com/ryanchew3/rss-reader) repo.